MGanslmeier/CoverageDetector/README.md

 # Coverage Detector: a quick way to understand the time coverage for each unit

 Working with panel datasets requires researchers to understand the time coverage for each variable for each unit.
-For instance, if you want to run some regressions with a couple of control variables, you have to understand how the data coverage for each variable look like.
-At the same time, it might also be reasonable to exclude units completely when their data coverage is too weak across multiple variables.
-The function enables you to understand the data coverage by unit and time in an intuitive way.
+Usually, scholars only want to include variables in their regressions that show fairly good time and unit coverage, so that the sample does not loose its representative power.
+Thus, one might want to check which variables (and which units) have enough data points before they run any inference.
+The function enables you to understand this in an intuitive way.

 	source('src/CoverageDetector.R')
 	example <- read_dta("data/example.dta")